 - Tight Fit

 Warmth is exceptional thanks to 3.35 ounces of high-quality 850-fill-power down.
-I love the high tech design feature of composite mapping.
+I love the high-tech design feature of composite mapping.
 Arc’teryx has effectively added a small amount of Coreloft synthetic insulation to areas prone to moisture.
-The synthetic material is vitalized around the shoulders, collar, cuffs, and most importantly underarms.
+Its location is on the shoulders and underarms to fight off precipitation and sweat.

-They are well loved by outdoor enthusiasts and they put them to the test on a daily basis.
-Shouldn’t be much of a surprise they have a loyal client base.
-For the more active travelers, the Cerium jacket would be a solid choice.
+The Cerium is well-loved by outdoor enthusiasts, and they put them through the wringer daily.
+It shouldn’t be much of a surprise they have a loyal client base.
+For the more active women, the Cerium jacket would be a solid choice.
 It has become my go-to down jacket and what we use for sports in the Canadian Rockies.
 It’s easily the best down jacket, but you’ll have to pay for that performance.

 Best Overall Women’s Down Jacket